 Track 2 reintegration participants encounter unique psychological and practical barriers that extend beyond typical job search challenges.
 These obstacles often stem from the intersection of health limitations, career disruption, and labour market competition.

-Practical challenges include:
+Practical challenges

-• Limited knowledge of current job market conditions
+Limited knowledge of current job market trends

-• Uncertainty about necessary workplace accommodations
+Uncertainty about workplace accommodations

 The emotional process of accepting career changes adds another layer of complexity.
 Many individuals need time to process the shift from their previous professional identity to new possibilities.
 This adjustment period can slow progress if it is not properly addressed through professional support and coaching.